UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 - Navigate to the `WhlgPublicWebsite` directory
 - Run `npm install` to install any new dependencies
 - Run `npm run build` to build the CSS

+Note that running with docker compose will do this automatically.